claudiomattera/graph-extractor/Readme.md

 The the program can be started with the command

-    python main.py
+    python main.pyw

-or by double clicking the file `main.py`.
+or by double clicking the file `main.pyw`.

 [python]: http://www.python.org/
 [pyqt5]: http://www.riverbankcomputing.com/software/pyqt/intro